Conchiglie and Co! Sea Shell Pasta.

-Commonly called ‘shells’ or ‘sea shells’ because of their shape, conchiglie are a type of pasta which do actually look like conch shells.
+Commonly called ‘shells’ or ‘sea shells’ because of their shape, conchiglie is a type of pasta that do actually look like conch shells.
 In fact, the word ‘conchiglia’ in Italian means sea shell.
 They are usually sold dried in a plain durum wheat variety, but can also be found in coloured varieties with natural colouring, such as tomato extract, squid ink or spinach, or in a whole wheat version.

 Conchiglie have a ridged exterior and smooth interior which means that the inside fills up when stirred in the sauce, whilst the ridges enable the sauce to adhere to the outside as well.
 So every mouthful is totally delicious!

 This pasta shape comes in 3 sizes.
 Conchigliette are the smallest and traditionally used in soups.
 Conchiglie are the middle-sized version and are very good with thick sauces, but can also be baked.
 Finally, conchiglioni are the jumbo shells, which are similar in size to lumaconi (snail shell pasta) and are excellent stuffed and baked.